 For anyone that has watched tennis on TV in the last few years, you have heard about how all of the pro players have moved to polyester strings, whether it be Luxilon, Babolat, Tecnifibre, or even Solinco.
 The announcers always mention how much the string helps their games, allowing them to take huge swings and create more spin than ever before.
 Unfortunately, in my opinion, the announcers are doing the average player a great disservice by not telling the full story of polyester strings.
 So the subject of this entry is to discuss polyester strings more in depth to determine if they are truly the right option for you and your needs.

-As some background, I have been playing tennis for 12 years, and have used polyester in the past, and occasionally use it in hybrid setups now.
-I also have been through a case of tennis elbow which prevented me from playing seriously for about 6 months while it healed.
-As such, I am always susceptible to reinjuring my elbow.
+As some background, I have been playing tennis for 12 years, and have used polyester in the past.
+Occasionally, in present day, I use it in hybrid setups.
+That's mainly due to a bad case of tennis elbow which prevented me from playing seriously for about 6 months.
+Although I am healed, I'm still always susceptible to re-injuring my elbow.
 Despite the common misconception that polyester strings lead to tennis elbow, I can use them, but it’s because I have become smarter about how I use them.

 This isn’t to say that polyester doesn’t have its place.
-There are plenty of players that break strings a lot faster than I do (I was never into the huge western forehand game), and there are plenty of very skilled collegiate players that rip through any string in a matter of hours.
+There are plenty of players that break strings a lot faster than myself, and there are plenty of very skilled collegiate or high school players that rip through any string in a matter of hours.
 Even for me, it has earned a perfectly acceptable spot as my cross string.
 It’s not that I hate polyester strings.
 I personally do not care for the feel of a full polyester stringbed as it seems lifeless, even at low tensions.

-So now I want to take a few minutes to discuss one of my pet peeves when it comes to TV announcers.
-It seems like almost every single telecast involves something about Rafael Nadal’s string, or really any player’s string, and they always mention only polyester based strings, typically Luxilon.
-While it is true that Luxilon is far and away the most popular manufacturer amongst the pros, the problem is that the announcers simply talk about the benefits.
-They list these benefits as more spin, greater control, etc. etc. What they don’t tell you about is some of the most important aspects, like what tension they are stringing at, how often they are stringing, and things like that.
-When an average 3.5 level player comes carrying a small headed, dense patterned racquet, and requests Luxilon strung up at 62 pounds, there’s a good chance that this is not the appropriate string set up.
+Now I want to take a few minutes to discuss one of my pet peeves when it comes to TV announcers.
+It seems like almost every single telecast involves something about Rafael Nadal’s string, or really any player’s string, and they always mention only polyester based strings.
+While it is true that Luxilon is far and away the most popular manufacturer among the pros, the problem is that the announcers simply talk about the benefits.
+They list these benefits as more spin, greater control, longer durability, etc. etc. What they don’t tell you about is some of the most important aspects like what tension they are stringing at, how often they are stringing, and things like that.
+When an average 3.5 level player comes carrying a small headed, dense-patterned racquet, and requests Luxilon strung up at 62 pounds, there’s a good chance that this is not the appropriate string set up.
 An example like this is an inappropriate use of polyester for multiple reasons.
-One is that the string is probably not suited to the player, and given his racquet choice (which could be suspect as well), but most likely the player will keep the string in the racquet until they finally break, possibly months down the line.
+One is that the string is probably not suited for the player, and given his racquet choice most likely the player will keep the string in the racquet until they finally break months down the line.
 Unfortunately, what you don’t hear on TV is that strings, and especially many polyester based strings, lose their tension extremely quickly.
-This can mean that while you got your racquet strung at 62 pounds, the tension the next day will have already dipped to the mid 50s, and could be in the 30s and 40s within a week.
+This can mean that while you got your racquet strung at 62 pounds, the tension the next day will have already dipped to the mid 50s, and could be in the 30s or 40s within a week.

 The best way to know whether or not you get the most playable life from your string is to consider this situation.
 You are playing one night and you break a string.
 After getting it restrung at your normal tension with your normal string does the new stringjob feel amazing, or does it feel just like your stringbed always feels?
 Chances are that if it feels vastly better after stringing, then the string you broke was long past its best life.
-I understand that maximum playability is not the only factor to take into account, in fact, my favorite string of all time, breaks in about 45 minutes of solid hitting for me, so I don’t use it simply due to my particular budget restriction.
-The strings should be thought of as the engine to the car, and it is important to find the right option for your particular needs.
-Whether your needs be maximum durability, comfort, spin, power, there are hundreds of strings available and it’s possible to find the proper selection.
+Strings should be thought of as the engine to your car, and it is important to find the right option for your particular needs.
+Whether your needs be maximum durability, comfort, spin, or power, there are hundreds of strings available and it’s possible to find the proper selection.

 I’m sure there are plenty of players that want to be like Nadal, but are they hurting their game and development by buying into the polyester hype?
 I would predict that a number of them are.
-So please consider my hypothesis that not every player should be playing with Luxilon or with RPM Blast, but should instead focus on their needs.
+So please consider that not every player should be playing with Luxilon ALU Power or Babolat RPM Blast, and instead focus on their personal needs.
 If you are a former sufferer of tennis elbow, please do not use a polyester string just because it is durable.
 It is also important to remember that a string can need replacing, even if it has not broken.
-While polyester strings are definitely the right choice for certain players, I would like to implore all users of polyester to really assess why they choose this string and to consider playing a string that fits best with your needs.
+While polyester strings are definitely the right choice for certain players, I would like to implore all users of polyester to really assess why they choose this string.